jflamy/owlcms4/src/main/markdown/docs/Downloads.md

 Several options are available for installation, depending on your needs.
 Additional details and diagrams are available in the [**Installation Overview**](InstallationOverview) and [Equipment Setup](EquipmentSetup) pages.
+Note that there are two levels of releases.
+The download files are contained in two separate directories: one is for [ Prerelease builds and documentation](https://github.com/owlcms/owlcms4-prerelease) and the other is for [Stable releases](https://github.com/owlcms/owlcms4).
+You should normally use the latest stable release for a meet, unless you need a specific new feature or fix introduced in a prerelease.

 |                                                              |                                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |